smb374/my-async-rs/book/src/layer/snd/new_design.md

     // ...
 }
 ```

-The returned boolean result will determine whether to shutdown the runtime.
+The returned boolean result will determine whether to shut down the runtime.

 ### Spawner Change

 For this design to work, we need to make all the spawning function defined by `Spawner`
 trigger the notifier after the message is sent:

 ```rust
 // This function will be called at the end of each of the spawn function that Spawner defines. pub(crate) fn notify_reactor() {